In a nutshell

 How do you use them?

-They can be used in a number of ways; however, there are four major animations filmmakers use them for.
+Keyframes have many uses; however, there are four major animations filmmakers use them for.
 Those animations are for adjusting an object’s position, rotation, scale or opacity.

 Similar to how zooming works on your camera, you can scale objects using keyframes to make it look like the frame is zooming in closer to the object.
 Or, you can make it look like the object is growing in size.